Tad Lincoln’s Myriopticon

-Tad Lincoln, who witnessed the Civil War played war games.
+Tad Lincoln, who witnessed the Civil War, played war games.
 On his 12th birthday, he accompanied his father to the burning Confederate capital of Richmond marking the end of the war.
 Three years earlier, on the night of Lincoln’s second inauguration, Tad suffered the loss of his brother Willie who died at age 11 from illness.

 By the time the Lincolns entered the Executive Mansion, their son Eddie had died at age four.
-Tad was the youngest of the four boys born to Abraham and Mary Lincoln.
+Tad was the youngest of the Lincolns' four sons.
 He was named Thomas after Abraham’s father and nicknamed Tad because he wiggled like a tadpole.
 A cleft palate severely limited the highly intelligent boy’s ability to speak clearly, which may have slowed down his learning.
 After the death of Willie, the Lincolns, who were exceedingly permissive, were even less inclined to rein in Tad’s wild behavior.
 At the age of 12, he still could not read.
-It wasn’t until after the assassination, when the widow Mary took Tad to Europe, that he was enrolled in a school where he applied himself to his studies.
+It wasn’t until after the assassination, when the widow Mary took Tad to Europe, where he applied himself to his school studies.
 Tad died from illness at age 18, when living with his mother in Chicago.

 Civil War Toys